Watch this epic NASA 10-year time-lapse video of our sun's fiery adventures

 The appropriately space-y music track from composer Lars Leonhard is called Solar Observer.
 The whole video experience is mesmerizing.
 This may well be the movie event of the summer.

-Discuss: Watch NASA's epic 10-year time-lapse video of the sun's fiery adventures
+Discuss: Watch NASA's epic 10-year time-lapse video of our sun's fiery adventures

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.